ballerina-platform/module-ballerina-websocket/websocket-ballerina/Package.md

 ```
 The `upgradeService` is a server callback service.

-**onOpen resource**: As soon as the WebSocket handshake is completed and the connection is established, the `onOpen` resource is dispatched.
+**onConnect resource**: As soon as the WebSocket handshake is completed and the connection is established, the `onConnect` resource is dispatched.
 This resource is only available in the service of the server.

 **onString resource**: The received text messages are dispatched to this resource.
 This resource is not applicable for `SyncClient`